grpc/grpc.github.io/docs/index.md

 time, our examples use a new flavor of protocol buffers called proto3, which has a slightly simplified syntax, some useful new features, and supports lots more languages.
-This is currently available as an beta release in Java and C++, while an alpha release for JavaNano (Android Java), Python, and Ruby from [the protocol buffers Github repo](https://github.com/google/protobuf/releases), as well as a Go language generator from [the golang/protobuf Github repo](https://github.com/golang/protobuf), with more languages in development.
+This is currently available as an beta release in Java and C++, with an alpha release for JavaNano (Android Java), Python, and Ruby from [the protocol buffers Github repo](https://github.com/google/protobuf/releases), as well as a Go language generator from [the golang/protobuf Github repo](https://github.com/golang/protobuf), with more languages in development.
 You can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3), and see